alecxe/eslint-plugin-protractor/docs/rules/no-expect-in-po.md

 If this setting is not present, the rule would be disabled.

-*Note: Because ESLint uses absolute paths and it is difficult to correctly locate base path of your project from within a plugin, so it is highly suggested to use complete paths to folders you want to disable to leverage the risk of targeting wrong directories and files.*
+*Note: Because ESLint uses absolute paths and it is difficult to correctly locate base path of your project from within a plugin, so it is highly suggested to use complete paths to files you want to match to leverage the risk of targeting wrong directories and files.*

 ## Rule details